 Grab a quick bite to keep you going or celebrate a special occasion in style.
 Balboa Park restaurants offer an array of experiences all with a beautiful backdrop.

 From coffee carts and tea pavilions to family-friendly fair to picturesque restaurants, Balboa Park has no shortage of eating and drinking options.
 With serene parks tucked away from the main thoroughfare, you can even settle down for an afternoon picnic and escape the world for a few hours.

-Offering views of downtown, this outdoor patio at the San Diego Air and Space Museum features kid-friendly offerings of hamburgers, hot dogs, pizza, salad and more.
+Offering views of downtown, this outdoor patio at the San Diego Air & Space Museum features kid-friendly offerings of hamburgers, hot dogs, pizza, salad and more.
 Enjoy your meal at a picnic table or covered cabana.
-Hours are 11 a.m. to 4 p.m. on Saturday and Sunday.
+Hours are 11:00 AM to 4:00 PM on Saturday and Sunday.
 San Diego Air & Space Museum admission is required.

 In a rush to see all Balboa Park has to offer?
 Cafe in the Park is a perfect place to grab a quick bite.
 From salads to sandwiches, soups, paninis, baked goods, smoothies and specialty coffees, Cafe in the Park has something for everyone and is conveniently located in the Casa del Balboa building between the San Diego History Center and the Museum of Photographic Art.

 Cravelogy is the perfect place to grab lunch or a snack while gazing at the iconic Balboa Park Bea Evenson Fountain.
 Located at the Fleet Science Center, Cravelogy's menu includes salads, sandwiches, wraps, flatbread pizzas and paninis as well as fruit smoothies, frappés and specialty coffees.
 Admission to the Fleet is not required for a visit to Craveology.